FerretDB/dance/CONTRIBUTING.md

 ### Developer workflow

-A typical developer workflow when working with diff tests is the following:
+A typical developer workflow when working with diff tests is as follows:

 * You work with a FerretDB branch on your local machine.
 * For that branch, you have a FerretDB instance running on port `27017` (for example, with FerretDB's `task run` command).